-- 4. The Position is there to indicate the order you want your shifts to appear in the drop down for your staff pool (Positions.) - 5.
-Choose the day of the week for your shift from the drop down.
+- 1. The Position is there to indicate the order you want your shifts to appear in the drop-down for your staff pool (Positions). - Choose the day of the week for your shift from the drop-down.
 Each day must be added to the shift separately.
-If the shift is 2 or more days, steps 5-7 will be repeated until the full shift has been identified.

-- 6. Enter the starting time in the following format 8:00 AM/PM or military time (13:00 = 1:00 PM.)
-Note: LEAs will enter the duration time instead of an end time. - 7.
-Enter the duration of the shift in the following format #h #m (substituting # for the actual duration of hours and/or minutes e.g. 2h 30min) This is not the ending time, but instead is the length of the shift.
-The system will determine the ending time based on the start time entered in step 6 and the duration of the shift entered in this step. - 8.
-Repeat steps 5-7 for each of the days, which are associated with this shift and click 'Create New Shift' to save it in the system.

-9. The shift will then be saved in the system and can be assigned to job positions as shown in Figure 52.
+If the shift is two or more days, steps 5-7 will be repeated until the full shift has been identified. - 3.
+Enter the starting time in the following format 8:00 AM/PM or military time (13:00 = 1:00 PM).
+Note: LEAs will enter the duration time instead of an end time. - 4.
+Enter the duration of the shift in the following format: #h #m (substituting # for the actual duration of hours and/or minutes e.g., 2h 30min).
+This is not the ending time, but instead is the length of the shift.
+The system will determine the ending time based on the start time entered in step 6 and the duration of the shift entered in this step. - 5.
+Repeat steps 5 7 for each of the days, which are associated with this shift and click 'Create New Shift' to save it in the system. - 6.
+The shift will then be saved in the system and can be assigned to job positions - 7.
+Additional edit checks review the specific shifts added by the LEA.
+They warn if additional review may be needed for the following reasons: - a.
+All staff pool positions have the same shift/same hourly schedule.